-Unitarian Universalism is called to create spirit-filled, liberating, inclusive, and holistic communities that foreshadow the world of our dreams.
-Against the backdrop of a looming ecological catastrophe, a multiracial, multicultural democracy struggles to emerge and survive in the face of ferocious resistance.
-Our faith can be a wellspring to dismantle white supremacy culture, and all forms of oppression.
-We need more effective and impactful systems and leadership to bring about communities where everyone can thrive.
+Against the backdrop of a looming ecological catastrophe a multiracial, multicultural democracy struggles to emerge and survive, in the face of ferocious resistance.
+Unitarian Universalism is called to more effective and powerful leadership to create spirit-filled, liberating, inclusive, and holistic communities that foreshadow the world of our dreams: communities that have dismantled white supremacy culture, and all forms of oppression, and communities where everyone can thrive.

-To meet this moment, the UUA needs to be mission-focused, unified, innovative, and bold.
+To meet this moment, the UUA needs to be nimble, unified, innovative, and bold.
 But we are hampered by our overly complicated and inefficient governance, enshrined in our bylaws which date from our founding more than 60 years ago and have been patched and mended piecemeal ever since.
 This creates obstacles for meaningful participation in the UUA's governance.
 It diverts precious resources (including volunteers) toward maintaining the structure that has been, rather than freeing our energies to live our mission in ways that meet today's need.